If You Got Rejected by Almost Every College

 Because if you read this piece, you’ll read a lot of mumbo-jumbo about how getting rejected by every college you apply to isn’t a reflection of your character or self-worth.
 No kidding!
 Instead, as the author asserts, it reflects grades, scores, a rigged college admissions process, and, well, you get the idea.

 Now don’t get us wrong: we understand the importance of grieving.
 We realize that getting rejected from the vast majority of colleges you applied to can be devastating.
 But advice like making the most of the rejections at the state school you happened to get into isn’t exactly going to turn that frown upside-down.

 Some Feel College Rejection Teaches Important Life Lessons

-We suspect even Rabbi Zusha would encourage you not to internalize your rejection but to rather be proactive about putting yourself in a better position for next year.
+We suspect that even Rabbi Zusha would encourage you not to internalize your rejection but to instead be proactive about putting yourself in a better position for next year’s transfer admissions process.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.